-Loretta Lynn celebrated what would've been her 73rd wedding anniversary to Oliver Lynn (also known as Doolittle, Doo and Mooney) on Jan.
-10 with a video of herself performing the song "I Can't Hear the Music."
+Loretta Lynn celebrated what would've been her 74th wedding anniversary to Oliver Lynn (also known as Doolittle, Doo, and Mooney) on Jan.
+10 with a photo of herself and her late husband.

 "I married Doo when I wasn't but a child, and he was my life from that day on," Loretta wrote in her 2002 autobiography, Still Woman Enough.
 "But as important as my youth and upbringing was, there's something else that made me stick to Doo.
 He thought I was something special, more special than anyone else in the world, and never let me forget it.
 That belief would be hard to shove out the door.
 Doo was my security, my safety net.
 And just remember, I'm explainin', not excusin'."